gabrieldansereau/ms_downscaling_metawebs/README.md

 uncertainty in the species distributions and bring variation to the spatial metaweb.
 We explored four different options to select a value (_P(occurrence)_;
-[@Fig:conceptual]) from the occurrence distributions obtained in the previous steps (Inputs section): 1) taking the mean from the distribution as the probability of occurrence (option 1 on @Fig:conceptual); 2) converting the mean value to a binary one using a specific threshold per species (option 2); 3) sampling a random value within the Normal distribution (option 3); or 4) converting a random value into a binary result (option 4, using a separate draw from option 3 and the same threshold as in option 2).
-The threshold ($\tau$ on
+[@Fig:conceptual]) from the occurrence distributions obtained in the previous
-@Fig:conceptual) used was the value that maximized Youden's *J* informedness statistic [@Youden1950IndRat], the same metric used by @Strydom2022FooWeb at an intermediate step while building the metaweb.
+steps: 1) taking the mean from the distribution as the probability of occurrence (option 1 on @Fig:conceptual); 2) converting the mean value to a binary one using a specific threshold per species (option 2); 3) sampling a random value within the Normal distribution (option 3); or 4) converting a random value into a binary result (option 4, using a separate draw from option 3 and the same threshold as in option 2).
+The threshold ($\tau$ on @Fig:conceptual) used was the value that maximized Youden's *J* informedness statistic [@Youden1950IndRat], the same metric used by @Strydom2022FooWeb at an intermediate step while building the metaweb.
 The four sampling options were intended to explore how uncertainty and variation in the species distributions can affect the metaweb result.
 We expected thresholding to have a more